P. QUINN WHITE

 When and why we should tell the truth?
 Philosophers have traditionally answered this question with an exclusive focus on lying and deception, i.e., dishonesty.
 But where dishonesty involves withholding the truth, indiscretion is sharing or eliciting a truth that should be left unsaid.
 I argue that these vices and their correlative virtues must be theorized together as they constitute two halves of an answer to our question.
 Philosophers have traditionally explained our obligations to be honest in virtue of our status as agents or communicators in the abstract, treating relationships as exceptions to a general rule.
 I argue, however, that a unified account of honesty and discretion must start with the concrete relationships that a speaker is in with her interlocutors.
 Our relationships set the boundaries of what information is and is not “in bounds.”
 These communicative norms are constitutive of our relationships—that my friend can ask about my private life where my colleague cannot is part of what makes it the intimate friendship that it is.
 I argue that our reasons to tell the truth are explained by the relationships we are in: we have reason to follow their communicative norms just insofar as we have reason to be in the relationship.
 We moreover have reasons to share or withhold the truth in order to shape our relationships; relationships and their constitutive norms just are a product of our behavior, so by telling or withholding the truth, we can put certain topics in or out of bounds, molding our relationships into something new.
 We should make our relationships better ones—ones that make determinate otherwise indeterminate moral ideals of trust and autonomy.

-Full ABstract
+Full abstract

-Forgiveness: Personal and Political (handout available on request)
+Forgiveness: Personal and Political (very rough draft)

 Argues that political and interpersonal forgiveness are the exercise of a normative power: the waiving of entitlements to hold a past wrong against a wrongdoer; such a view explains the role of forgiveness in a life better than sentimentalist alternatives.